Select Page

 These experiences make Lindgren an expert in the real-world applications of sustainability education that are emphasized in EPOL 421: “I think the idea that sustainability and climate change are only ‘science topics’ highlights how much work we have to do, because climate change has social impacts, economic impacts, and cultural impacts.”

-Lindgren also stresses the importance of both formal and informal sustainability education, especially in places where governments restrict what content is allowed to be taught in schools.
+Lindgren stresses the importance of both formal and informal sustainability education, especially in places where governments restrict what content is allowed to be taught in schools.

 “I think the most important thing that I want my students to take away from EPOL 421 is that the impacts of climate change affect the most vulnerable communities much more than people in positions of privilege,” she said.
 “In the United States, it’s historically communities of color that bear the greatest burden, and when we think globally, it’s the Global South, specifically small island nations and countries dealing with desertification and unpredictable, changing weather patterns.”